furdog/generic_can_filter/README.md

+# CRITICAL NOTE
+The project is NOT under active development now.
+I may get back to it sooner or later, but for now i fucused on other stuff.
+So nothing to see here at the moment.
+The project is still mainly in concept stage.
+I'll soon open source other my project related with CAN FILTER.

 # Generic CAN Filter
 This project implements generic CAN2.0 filter software for various vehicles, with a focus on determinism, safety, and re-usability.
 It is currently a work in progress and not ready for production use.